Skip to main content

 In milder climates, the difference between compressor types can be subtle.
 Your AC might only run a few hours a day for a few months each year.
 In Phoenix, your air conditioning runs 6+ months of the year, often 12-16 hours per day during summer.
 That changes the equation dramatically.

 When your compressor runs that many hours, every percentage point of efficiency matters.
-A 20% efficiency improvement that might save $150 per year in Seattle could save $500+ per year in Phoenix.
+The operating-cost gap between single-stage and multi-stage, which would feel marginal in Seattle, shows up on every July and August bill in Phoenix.
 The comfort differences are amplified too.
 Temperature swings from a single-stage system that you might barely notice in Portland are impossible to ignore when it is 115 degrees outside.

 The bottom line: the compressor type you choose has a bigger impact on your daily comfort and annual energy costs in Phoenix than almost anywhere else in the country.
 Whether you choose multi-stage or variable-speed, stepping up from single-stage is one of the best investments you can make for your home.